anthonyjmiller/cj-2018-project/README.md

 <h2>Far vs. Near View</h2>

 <p>Far view: a map that displays shooting incidents on or near schools in Chicago - specifically, near schools that have closed since 2013.
-Allows the user to filter shooting incidents by time of day, neighborhood, age of victim/shooter and whether it is a fatal or nonfatal incident.</p>
+Allows the user to filter shooting incidents by time of day, neighborhood, age of victim/shooter, school type and whether it is a fatal or nonfatal incident.</p>

 <p>Near view: tables listing each shooting incident for each school that has closed since 2013.
-The table will contain similar information as the interactive map (location, time of day, age of victim/shooter, fatal or nonfatal incident) but will be separated by each school rather together in one map.
-Separately, the user could also select to view all shooting incidents in a table-view for a certain filter: location, time, age of victim/shooter, fatal/nonfatal incident.</p>
+The table will contain similar information as the interactive map (location, time of day, age of victim/shooter, fatal or nonfatal incident, school type) but will be separated by each school rather together in one map.
+Separately, the user could also select to view all shooting incidents in a table-view for a certain filter: location, time, age of victim/shooter, fatal/nonfatal incident, and school type (elementary, middle or high).</p>

 <h2>Inspirations and prior work </h2>